TACT : TREAT-NMD Advisory Committee for Therapeutics

 - Provide a one point in time multi-disciplinary review.

-- Meet 2 times per year (once every 6 months).
+- Meet 2 times per year (once every 6 months) – the location changes for each meeting.

 - Accept applications for therapeutics targeted to any form of rare inherited neuromuscular disease.